sarahciston/codingcare/posts/0critintro.md

 What is formative shapes us.
 Our early experiences make us who we are.
 These are the foundations we can't see, the scaffolding of our thought, the infrastructures of our being.
 I am interested in the formative aspects of sociotechncial systems, produced in entangled loops of human networks, codified language, and rare earth.
 How we become.
 How we become with and through sociotechnical systems.

-Each of the works that follow asks: What are the fundamental assumptions that go into the design and implementation of a dataset, a machine learning system, or programmers themselves?
+Each of the works [that follow/collected here] asks: What are the fundamental assumptions that go into the design and implementation of a dataset, a machine learning system, or programmers themselves?
 What are the formative assumptions underlying any technology or way of being?
 These works tease out the metaphors we have relied on so long we can no longer see them; they ask what other metaphors might make space for new forms or reforms.

 Form in-forms content.
 The shape of the container decides what can fill it.
 [I work in code and in art because I believe:] If I know how to make forms, or even platforms, not only the content to plug into existing forms, I am more free to work both form and content in iterative, ongoing relationships.
 This is how I knead the dough — form and content and form and content and form.
 They are inseparable.

 In this way, the material I work with also in-forms what I make, through its insistence, resistence, grain, thread tension.
 It in-forms itself into content as I try to bring forth some kind of form.
 It also re-forms me through this mutual process:

->"In both carpentry and textiles, the form of a thing does not stand over it or lie behind it but emerges from this mutual shaping, within a gathering of forces, both tensile and frictional, established through the engagement of the practitioner with materials that have their own inclinations and vitality." [@ingoldLifeLines2015, 24]
+>"In both carpentry and textiles, the form of a thing does not stand over it or lie behind it but emerges from this mutual shaping, within a gathering of forces, both tensile and frictional, established through the engagement of the practitioner with materials that have their own inclinations and vitality." [@ingoldLifeLines2015]

+Form activates.
+No form is neutral, although if we use it long enough we begin to look through it, like the blank page, or the MS Word 'blank page'.
+Each interface or material enables or encourages particular experiences and outcomes, and denies or deflects others — whether through predictive text in search, syntax highlighting in code, or the constraint of an eight-page paper zine.
+Some forms invite us to collaborate in imagining the usefulness of their limits and the boundlessness in their constraints.
+[Through time spent in process, working with and against form, our focus can shift from producing outputs that meet the brief of the form, to working with the form to reshape both the form and ourselves in new understandings and new orientations.]

-Current modes of computational logic are not mutually constitutive in trans\*formative ways.
+Yet current modes of computational logic are not mutually constitutive in trans\*formative ways.
 Instead, they impose form on us as data subjects and subjectees.
 Computation requires information to take any output formations.
 Its orderly logic is a shape imposed by and reflecting the world.
 It requires contortion to represent us.
-Sarah Sharma reminds us, the Broken Machines who do not quite fit these regimes, "to represent is also to be filed away" [@sharmaManifestoBrokenMachine2020].
+As media theorist Sarah Sharma reminds us, for the 'Broken Machines' who do not quite fit these regimes, "to represent is also to be filed away" [@sharmaManifestoBrokenMachine2020].

 >"In order to understand and thus accept you, I have to measure your solidity with the ideal scale providing me with grounds to make comparisons and, perhaps, judgments.
 I have to reduce. [...] perhaps we need to bring an end to the very notion of a scale.
 Displace all reduction.
 Agree not merely to the right to difference but, carrying this further, agree also to the right to opacity that is [not enclosure within an impenetrable autarchy but] subsistence within an irreducible singularity.
 Opacities can coexist and converge, weaving fabrics.
 To understand these truly one must focus on the texture of the weave and not on the nature of its components.
 For the time being, perhaps, give up this oid obsession with discovering what lies at the bottom of natures.
 There would be something great and noble about initiating such a movement, referring not to Humanity but ta the exultant divergence of humanities.
 Thought of self and thought ofother here become obsolete in their duality.
 Every Other is a citizen and no longer a barbarian.
 What is here is open, as much as this there.
 1 would be incapable of prqjecting hum one ta the other.
 This-here is the weave, and it weaves no boundaries.
-The right to opacity would not establish autism; it would be the real foundation of Relation, in freedoms." [@glissantPoeticsRelation2009a, 190]
+The right to opacity would not establish autism; it would be the real foundation of Relation, in freedoms." [@glissantPoeticsRelation2009a]

 To understand through computation is to reduce to categorization's logics [@crawfordAtlasAIPower2021, @amaroBlackTechnicalObject2022].
 The formative structures we create (taxonomies, schemas, ways of knowing) support unknowing.
 They ease and smooth passage through our days and our systems.
 This is why we must imagine new forms — and this is why it is so hard to imagine new forms.

 Code forms, then calcifies.
-Pattern turns to template. `init --> name --> get --> set`[^oop]
+Pattern turns to template.
+In the procedures of object-oriented programming languages, the pattern runs: `init --> name --> get --> set`[^oop]. [xxx][cut this?]

 >"The more a path is used the more a path is used. [...]
 When an effort becomes normal, a form is acquired." [@ahmedQueerUse2018, @ahmedQueerPhenomenologyOrientations2006]

-[^oop]: [cut this] Creating classes (initializing) in object-oriented programming) instantiates each instance of an object with the pre-determined form, adjustable only within those limits.
-Indicate what prior schemas you'll pull from, what parts you'll write over.
-What qualities you'll predetermine, and what aspects will be qualities of the entire class, and what qualities will be specific to each object.
-What actions will they know how to do?
-How will you establish and retreive this information?
+[^oop]:  Creating classes in object-oriented programming lets the programmer instantiate each instance of an object with a pre-determined form, adjustable only within those limits.
+These processes indicate what prior schemas you'll pull from, what parts you'll write over, what qualities you'll predetermine.
+They indicate what aspects will be qualities of the entire class, and what qualities will be specific to each object.
+They determine what actions each 'object' will 'know' how to do, and how the programmer or user will establish and retreive information.
 There's a language for all this in "object-oriented" programming, which requires a different sense of relationality than "functional" programming.

 If forms shape content, and vice versa, of course tools also shape forms.
 Equipping ourselves with the knowledge, resources, and agency to make the tools (to make the platforms to make the forms to make the content) is necessary for a more holistic approach to researching formative tech and creating trans\*formative tech.
 Toolmaking includes collecting sets of tools, documenting and creating guides to existing tools as well.
 It also includes the infrastructures and support systems necessary to make any of these practices possible.